Relative Pose Estimation for Nonholonomic Robot Formation with UWB-IO Measurements (Extended version): Conclusion

 \section{Conclusion}

 This article has addressed the relative localization based distributed formation control for multi nonholonomic robots.
-The motivation arises from applications such as object transport in indoor and underground environments.
-First, we proposed a concurrent-learning based relative pose estimator, enabling inter-robot relative localization within local frame through only UWB distance and IO measurements.
+The motivation arises from applications such as object transport in indoor and underground environments. \blue{First, a data-driven RL estimator is proposed to achieve inter-robot RL task within local frame through only UWB and IO measurements.
 Second, to determine the relative pose between each robot and the leader robot, a cooperative localization strategy is introduced.
-Third, we devised the distributed formation controller based on the relative pose estimators designed in this article.
-With the proposed methods, distributed formation control for nonholonomic robots is achieved with only UWB distance and IO measurements.
-Both theoretical analysis and indoor experiments involving four robots were conducted to validate the effectiveness and adaptability of the proposed methods.
+Third, with the proposed data-driven localization method, distributed formation control for nonholonomic robots is achieved with only UWB distance and IO measurements.
+Both theoretical analysis and experimental results are provided to validate the effectiveness and adaptability of the proposed methods.
+Future work includes relative localization under asynchronous measurement conditions, as well as localization and obstacle avoidance in cluttered environments.}